 While their default dog is Chicago-style, they also offer a chili cheese dog and a char-grilled Maxwell Street Polish Sausage.
 Made famous by hot dog stands at the corner of Maxwell and Halsted in Chicago, Portillo’s starts with a grilled Makowski’s Real Sausage topped with grilled onions and yellow mustard.

 If possible, save room for a slice of cake.
-That’s something you don’t find at many hot dog joints.
+That’s something you don’t find at many Scottsdale hot dog joints.

 Roger Naylor is an Arizona travel writer and author.
-His latest book is Arizona State Parks: A Guide to Amazing Places in the Grand Canyon State.
-He is a member of the Arizona Tourism Hall of Fame.
+His latest book is Arizona National Parks and Monuments: Scenic Wonders and Cultural Treasures of the Grand Canyon State.
+He is a member of the Arizona Tourism Hall of Fame and narrator of Verde Canyon Railroad.
 For more info, visit www.rogernaylor.com.